yadage/tutorial/README.md

     image: yadage/tutorial-uppermaker
 ```

+which we can similarly run.
+In contrast to the first command line we pass in not only a
+writable directory (`second`) but also a directory from which we read in the data (`first`)

+`packtivity-run` will then handle running the `docker commands` with the volume mounts and commands

 ```
 packtivity-run steps.yml#/upppermaker -p inputfile="$PWD/first/outputfile.txt" -p outputfile="'{workdir}/outputfile.txt'" --write second --read first
 ```

+We can now see the output file

 ```
 cat second/outputfile.txt
 ```
+which shows
 ```
 HELLO, THE MESSAGE WAS: HI THERE.
 ```

+So have we achieved?
+We still need to run two tasks manually, but the information of how the commands are constructed and which environment
+is needed is all stored in a text file that can be shared across users.

+In the next step we will declaratively describe the workflow of running the two tasks in order and how to wire the output
+of one task to be the input of the next task.

 ## Writing the Workflow

+A workflow can be represented as a *directed acyclic graph* of tasks.
+In order to describe the workflow,
+we define a set of "stages" which serve as a recipe on how to construct such a graph, i.e. which nodes and
+which edges need to be added to the graph.

+Write this into a file `workflow.yml`

 ```yaml
 stages: